hms-dbmi/gehlenborglab-website/_projects/universal-discovery-interface.md

   - arpahbdf_1aysax00000x

 gallery:
-  udi-chat-withfilters.png: An image showing a chat converation asking about the number of donor records on the left hand side and a collection of five charts on the right hand side.
+  udi-chat-withfilters.png: An image showing a chat conversation asking about the number of donor records on the left hand side and a collection of five charts on the right hand side.
 Clockwise from the upper left, the charts depict a CDF chart of donor age colored by race, a scatter plot of donor height vs weight colored by sex, a bar chart of donor sex, a table showing number of donor records and a bar chart of the donor count by race. udi-examples.png: A screenshot of the UDI webpage showing a collection of charts that the interface supports. udi-grammar.png: A screenshot of the UDI grammar webpage depicting the a scatterplot on the right and the grammar needed to generate the plot on the left.